 What Happens During Closing?

-It is easy to overlook closing during math workshop.
+It is easy to overlook closing during math workshop when teaching classroom routines and procedures.
 However, it is an essential piece to the model for learning math procedures.
 At the beginning of the year it takes a great deal of modeling and practice to teach students how to appropriately share.

 In this lesson, create an anchor chart that says, “Responsibilities During Closing”.